phonegap/phonegap-docs/docs/3-references/stockpile-app/7-details-page.html.md

 		  return `background-image: url(${this[url]})`;
 		}

-5. Add a function to toggle favorites, leave as a stub for now.
+5. Include a method for toggling favorites, even though the favoriting support has not been added yet.
+You will revisit this method later:

 		toggleFavorite () {}